 The path to making criminology open access (OA) is not gold but green.1 Already, publishers have pro-green OA policies.
-Criminologists need to take advantage of them.
-You should deposit your preprints and postprints in CrimRxiv or another repository.
-Publishers permit this practice.2 For postprints, sometimes, there is an embargo that limits when and where they can be shared.
-This slows the spread of scholarship, which is bad for social justice and impact.
+Criminologists need to take advantage of them.2 But sometimes for postprints, there is an embargo that limits when and where they can be shared.
+This slows the spread of scholarship, which is bad for impact and social justice.

 There are legal ways to make embargoes a moot point.3 An option is to adopt a rights-retention policy, as have faculty of many prominent institutions.4 It is a great solution, except many scholars are not covered.
 You are among them, unless your university is on this list.